PierrickPro/dbtlearn/README.md

 ## Materialization Types

-In dbt (Data Build Tool), materialization types determine how the results of your SQL models are stored in your data warehouse.
+In dbt, materialization types determine how the results of your SQL models are stored in your data warehouse.
 Choosing the right materialization type is essential for optimizing query performance and managing data effectively.
 Here's an overview of common materialization types in dbt:

 ## 1. View